bioFAM/MOFA/README.md

 ## Installation
-MOFA is run exclusively from R, but it requires some python dependencies that you need to install.
-Here is how to do it:
+MOFA is run exclusively from R, but it requires some python dependencies.

 ### Python dependencies
 Python dependencies can be installed using pip (from the Unix terminal)